NillionNetwork/nillion-docs/docs/limitations.md

 ### JavaScript Client

-- Currently the JS client is only tested on Chromium browsers (Chrome, Brave & Edge).
+- Currently the JS client is only tested on Chromium browsers (Chrome, Brave & Edge) and production deployments will likely require [activating COOP and COEP headers](https://web.dev/coop-coep/).
 - The JS client does not yet have SecretArray functionality.
 - The JS client is a browser client and does not yet work in NodeJs.